This post may contain affiliate links. Please read our disclosure policy.

 - While the onions are cooking, place the cauliflower on a baking sheet, drizzle with a little oil, and put it in the oven.
 Roast for 20 minutes, or until it is starting to turn brown.
 Remove and let it cool slightly.
 Chop it small so it is similar to rice.1 medium cauliflower

 - Remove the chicken from the pot and shred it using 2 forks.
 Add the meat back into the pot.
-Add the Vital Proteins, the chopped cauliflower, and the kale and cook for a few minutes for the kale to soften.6 scoops Vital Proteins Collagen Peptides, 4 stalks kale
+Add the collagen, the chopped cauliflower, and the kale, and cook for a few minutes for the kale to soften.6 scoops collagen powder, 4 stalks kale

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.